 Daily Homework: will be assigned on a daily basis, and usually gone over briefly in class that day.
 If the assignment is not ready at the beginning of the class, it will be marked down as late.
-If you finish class-work early you should work on homework in class.
 If you are late to class without an excuse, your homework will also be marked as late.
 Homework assignments more than two days late go down as an irreversible zero in my grade book.
 You may collaborate and work in groups on your homework.
 You should show all of your work.
 Merely copying the answer out of the back of the text or from your friend will not gain you credit for doing your homework.
-Assignments will be given 1-2 weeks at a time over First Class.
+Assignments will be given 1-2 weeks at a time over Blackboard.
 Homework assignments will consist of several parts.

 Emphasize interpretation of problems and algebraic manipulation of variables.
 Numerical problems from the Problems Solving Exercises workbook should be done in the workbook and you must show all of your work to get credit.

-There will be a few InterLACE based questions for homework.
+There will be several Visual Classrooms based questions for homework.
 Sometimes you can view your peers’ answers immediately.
 Sometime you cannot view others’ answers until you have posted yourself.
-You will also be evaluated on your in-Class InterLACE postings.
-Most importantly, InterLACE will be used as a digital lab notebook.
+You will also be evaluated on your in-Class Visual Classrooms postings.
+Most importantly, Visual Classrooms will be used as a digital lab notebook.

 Lab Reports are pieces of formal writing, with an emphasis on writing skills.
 As in all courses at the Academy, you are expected to use Primary Sources.
 Reading about the experiments in their larger context and the history of the physics you are reporting on are also key elements of the reports.

 Tests will be at the end of every unit (typically every 4 weeks).
 You will be given the equations for tests and be allowed to use your graphing calculator.
 Tests will be announced at least a week in advance.
 Detailed feedback will be provided on tests.
 Low tests grades are allowed corrections for half the credit.
 Test corrections are due within one week of receiving your test, otherwise they will NOT be accepted.

 Overall 1st semester grading: